 Food Processor Functionality

 - A quick chopping of vegetables, nuts, or herbs.
-Its blades spin at high speed to turn the food ingredients into suitable sizes.
+Its blades spin high speed to turn the food ingredients into suitable sizes.
 The size of the food items is determined by the time one takes to chop.

 - The food processor will easily chop nuts and mix them into the perfect homemade nut butter.

-- Furthermore, a food processor is reliable for slicing some food items like cucumber, carrots, eggplant, zucchini, and greens.
+- Furthermore, a food processor is reliable for slicing food items like cucumber, carrots, eggplant, zucchini, and greens.
 Also, one can slice fruits to make desserts.

 - With this appliance, you will puree food ingredients like lumpy soups and chickpeas with ease.
 Above all, most of them have the ability to knead consistent bread dough.
 Within a span of time, the machine combines the dough components to achieve a sturdy texture.